Parent & Family Schedule

 Choose one reception from the list below and join parents, students, and staff members in learning more about a specific program or aspect of student life at Carleton.

 How does Carleton help prepare students for life after Carleton?
-Career Center staff and the Pre-Health Adviser will be available to answer your questions, show you some of the available resources, and give you tips about how to connect liberal arts skills to rewarding career paths.
+Career Center staff and the Pre-Health Advisor will be available to answer your questions, show you some of the available resources, and give you tips about how to connect liberal arts skills to rewarding career paths.
 Join us for treats and conversation.

 Office of Intercultural & International Life, Alumni Guest House Patio

 The Office of Intercultural and International Life (OIIL) invites students and parents to an informal outdoor reception.
-Tours of Stimson House, Carleton’s intercultural center, also will be available.
-Enjoy some refreshments as we connect new students and their families to the Carleton community.
+Tours of Stimson House, Carleton’s intercultural center, will also be available.
+Enjoy some refreshments as you connect to the Carleton community.
 All are welcome.
 Rain location: Stimson House.

 TRIO/Student Support Services, 216 College Street

 3:00 p.m. to 4:30 p.m., PARENT & FAMILY INFORMATION SESSIONS, Concert Hall

 The beginning of a college career brings momentous transitions to students and their families.
-At this session, staff and faculty will describe the various resources for guidance and assistance available to Carleton students and make some suggestions about parents’ roles in a liberal arts education.
+At this session, staff and faculty will describe the various resources for guidance and assistance available to Carleton students and make some suggestions about the role of family in a liberal arts education.

-This session is designed for you to meet staff members who are here to help answer questions regarding college finances and financial aid as they relate to Carleton College.
-Presentation leaders: Rod Oto, Associate Dean of Admissions/Director of Student Financial Services; Mike Kotchevar, Assistant Dean of Admissions and Financial Aid; Debra Fawcett, Accounts Receivable Manager; and Candace Koen, Student Accounting Manager.
+This session is designed for you to meet staff members who are here to help answer questions regarding college finances and financial aid at Carleton College.
+Presentation leaders: Rod Oto, Associate Dean of Admissions/Director of Student Financial Services; Mike Kotchevar, Assistant Dean of Admissions and Financial Aid; and Candace Koen, Student Accounting Manager

 4:30 p.m. to 5:30 p.m., A CARLETON WELCOME, Recreation Center